Dobot-Arm/TCP-IP-CR-Android/README-EN.md

+Chinese version of the README -> please [click here](./README.md)

+## About version matching instructions
+This Demo is applicable to V3.5.2 and above controller version of CR series.

 ## DEMO documentation

 This demo is a DEMO written in Java for Android phones or tablets to use TCP to control Dobot collaborative robot CR (hereinafter referred to as CR)